ebrillhart/feedingseattle/README.md

 * Some of the markers for the venue locations don't show up on the Google maps, and I'm not sure why.
 The maps also don't always render beyond a grey box, and will only center on the correct location sometimes.
 I think some of this has to do with the Angular plug-in I used, and were I to do the project over, I would use a different plug-in.
 * Had to work around the XHTTP header being sent when a user was logged in to be able to access the data from the Socrata API endpoint.
 Originally, the data would only display if the user was logged out.
 * I had really wanted to have a map page that showed all of the locations together, but had a lot of issues with making sure that all of the markers showed up and using an ng-repeat on pop-ups that would appear with info when a marker was clicked.
 Going back to my first challenge with the maps, I think that a different plug-in might be the key.
+* Working on adding flash messages if a username is taken for a new user (currently will simply not allow the user to be created) or if the password and username don't match for a returning user.